harivamsi9/Secure-and-Private-AI-Scholarship-Challenge-by-Facebook-Artificitial-Intelligence/README.md

 Thanks to @Munira Omar and @Shubhangi Jena for motivating me for publishing articles!
 Thanks a ton!
 I encourage @Munira Omar @Shubhangi Jena @Ana @Mika @Yemi @Aisha Javed to keep up with their work !
 And constantly inspire other as well!

+### Day 14/60 (10th Jul 2019) #60daysofudacity
+- had a virtual meetup for over 40 mins with members of #sg_bangalore!
+Some of them are @Prabha Venkatesh @jicksy @Nagaraj S Murthy @Jeet @Abhishek Tandon @lakshmi ... this are who i can remember at the moment!
+Sorry if I missed out others
+- as i said yesterday, traveling caught most of my day, and poor internet connection throughout the way;
+still I managed to review my previous notes and make notes!
+(Now i reached my place and then had the virtual meetup)
+- reviewed Lesson 3

+I would encourage @Aniket Mitra @An @Aisha Javed @Alejandro Aristizábal @Milka Wafula